jzhzj/CSCI-6461-simulator/README.md

 accordingly if you are using JDK 1.8.

 3. The implementation of UI is powered by [JavaFX](http://www.oracle.com/technetwork/java/javase/overview/javafx-overview-2158620.html), download
-[JavaFx Scene Builder](http://gluonhq.com/products/scene-builder/) if you need a drag and drop editor.
+[JavaFx Scene Builder](http://gluonhq.com/products/scene-builder/) if you need a WYSIWYG layout editor.

 ## Contributing
 1. __Please do not commit anything but source code and resource files to this repository, also please make modifications based on the